 We do not currently quote this product online, but to get a quote in under 15 minutes please give us a call.

-Thousands of Canadians are victims of fraud every year.
-According to the Canadian Anti-Fraud Centre, over 67,000 Canadians reported an incident of fraud in 2020.
+Thousands of Canadians are impacted by fraud each year.
+According to the Canadian Anti Fraud Centre, over 108,000 fraud incidents were reported in 2024, with losses of more than $638 million.

 Rest assured, BrokerLink is committed to protecting your privacy.
 We will not collect, use or disclose your personal information except as stated in our Privacy Promise.
 Please visit our Privacy Promise page for more details on how we collect information from you.